awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 1. Choose **Update Trust Policy** to finish\.

 1. Associate the IAM role with a Kubernetes service account\.
-For more information, see [Specifying an IAM Role for your Service Account](specify-service-account-role.md)\.
+For more information, see [Specifying an IAM role for your service account](specify-service-account-role.md)\.

 ------
 #### [ AWS CLI ]